flowchart LR

 The training loop follows this sequence at each epoch:

 The deeptaxa train command orchestrates this entire pipeline.
-Only --fasta-file, --taxonomy-file, and --output-dir are required — all other flags default to the canonical SMALL values used in the published checkpoint.
+Only --fasta-file, --taxonomy-file, and --output-dir are required; all other flags default to the compact-configuration values used in the published checkpoint.

 | Flag | Purpose | Default |